 Yes, there is something unexplainable about the peace and serenity in touching the yarn during knitting and crocheting.
 But each yarn is not only about how it feels on touch!
 Otherwise, there will be just a few kinds in many colors.
 Here are a few things you need to consider when choosing the types of yarn for your project.
 For your first one especially.

 Fun fact: my first project was a baby blanket for my Sofia while I was due in February.
-Thus I bought beautiful soft wool in the yarn store considering just the yarn weight and hook number specified in the pattern.
-A few hours later I was sneezing and coughing, and my eyes were red and swollen.
-If you have the same “symptoms” stop immediately and opt for another yarn.
+Thus, I bought beautiful soft wool in the yarn store, considering just the yarn weight and hook number specified in the pattern.
+A few hours later, I was sneezing and coughing, and my eyes were red and swollen.
+If you have the same “symptoms,” stop immediately and opt for another yarn.
 N.B.
 I tried 5 different kinds of yarn for this project before I found the one that did not make me sick.

-I love looking at beautiful fluffy garments in angora, alpaca wool, mohair, and other “hairy” yarns, but I can neither wear nor use them for my projects.
-Merino wool is hypoallergenic and there are many varieties of colors, weights, and textures.
+I love looking at beautiful, fluffy garments in angora, alpaca wool, mohair, and other “hairy” yarns, but I can neither wear nor use them for my projects.
+Merino wool is hypoallergenic, and there are many varieties of colors, weights, and textures.
 I am eagerly working with it for my winter blankets and garments.

 This might seem weird to you, but I think that big-weight yarns like chunky, super chunky, bulky, super bulky, and jumbo are ideal for the very basic stitches.
 They stand out in very simple patterns like stockinette stitch or single/double crochet stitch patterns.
 And get lost in the intricate and complicated stitch combinations.

 Personally, I believe this does not matter!
 Try any of them and find your favorites.
-Combining classic yarn and artistic one in your project can give it extra sparkle and make it so special.
+Combining classic yarn and artistic yarn in your project can give it extra sparkle and make it so special.

 You have probably heard many times jokes about yarn addiction.
 Or have seen on Instagram photos and videos of beautiful shelves filled with hundreds of different yarns.
-For someone who does not knit and crochet (yet :)) it might seem too much.
-But very soon after you start knitting and crocheting you realize that, indeed, there can never be too much yarn :).
+For someone who does not knit and crochet (yet :)), it might seem too much.
+But very soon after you start knitting and crocheting, you realize that, indeed, there can never be too much yarn :).

 The most beautiful thing about this “addiction” is that you never stop learning and discovering.
 It’s like a complete Universe to explore!